ZubairrRiaz/zr2164-45_question-_exercise/README.md

-in this repo i completed all 45 assignment from Governer it initiative;
+in this repo i post all 45 assignments given by sir zia khan!